 Debunking the claims that support high-resolution audio is not rocket science.
-We must first gather all the arguments that support high-resolution audio and select those that come from a misunderstanding of how PCM encoding works.
+First, we need to collect all the supporting arguments and select those that come from a misunderstanding of how PCM encoding works.
 Most of the arguments are nothing but misconceptions (formally these are straw man fallacies).
-The next step is to examine the limits of 16bit/44.1kHz .
-Frequency response, noise floor (dynamic range), impulse response (or phase shift, they are the two sides of the same coin).
-We don't have to bother with nonlinear distortion, as well-designed resampling filters and proper quantization don't cause audible distortion.
+In the next step we examine the limits of 16bit/44.1kHz.
+Frequency response, noise floor (for dynamic range), impulse response (or phase shift, they are the two sides of the same coin).
+Since we are focusing on an ideal digital channel, we can skip the investigation of nonlinear distortion.
 As a last step, the limits should be compared with the limits of human hearing.
 That's all.

 Misconceptions (PCM encoding)

 Usually the following misconceptions are used as arguments in favour of high-resolution audio:

 - Waveform fallacy: "The output waveform of DA converters is not continuous, therefore increasing the bit-depth and sampling frequency the output wave becomes more and more 'analog', accurate etc. ";

 - Sampling fallacy: "The time resolution of the sampled signal is the sampling period."
 This leads to the false conclusion, that "higher sampling rate offers higher resolution in time.";

 - Quantization fallacy: "Digital can't represent analog values below the least significant bit."
 This leads to the false conclusion, that "dynamic range of 16-bit is 96 decibels".;